How to Go to An Open House: 12 Steps to Follow

 Step 7: Plan your open house day

-When you’ve got a list of houses that you’re excited to tour, you’ll need to plan your open house day.
+When you’ve got a list of houses you’re excited to tour, you’ll need to plan your open house day.

-Step 8: Be prepared to sign in
+Step 9: Be prepared to sign in

 It is standard practice for open houses to require attendees to sign in.
-If you think about it, you’d probably want a record of any complete strangers who happened to have access to your house if the roles were reversed!
+If you think about it, you’d probably want a record of any complete strangers who happened to have access to your house if the roles were reversed.

 Many sign-in sheets will include fields for an email address, which you can withhold, but be ready to write down your real name and show an ID.

-Step 9: Know how to behave
+Step 10: Know how to behave

 There is a lot of literature out there about open house etiquette, so we’ll just cover the basics here.

-• Don’t be a creep!
+• Don’t be a creep.
 Opening closets and doors to check out storage space is usually fine, but don’t start rummaging through drawers, papers, or personal items.

 • It’s common for agents to provide refreshments at an open house, but don’t expect to be fed, and don’t bring in outside food.

-Step 10: Ask lots of questions
+Step 11: Ask lots of questions

 Agents are there to help, and even if you aren’t actively shopping, they typically don’t mind answering your questions, so ask away.
 After all, this house might be a great fit for someone you know.

-Agents know details about the house that might not be visible even a thorough glance.
+Agents know details about the house that might not be visible even at a thorough glance.
 Mitchell says, “Agents will have property disclosures, and they should have copies available at open houses that you can look at while you walk around the home to learn about it.”

 Get Your List of Open House Questions!